natdosan/natdosan/README.md

 <br>

 Most Recently, I was
+- a Machine Learning Intern at SDSC
-- a Data Science Consultant working with Deloitte and a small business
+- a Data Science Apprentice working with Deloitte and a small business
 - a Back End Engineer developing CRISPR Screen Comparison Queries
 - a Data Scientist working in Bioinformatics contributing to CRISPR Screen Analysis and Infectious Disease Research.